snabble/docs/api_general.md

    effective request URI for future requests.

 ### Client Error 4xx

 The request contains bad syntax or cannot be fulfilled

 **400 Bad Request**:

-   The 400 (Bad Request) status code indicates that the server cannot or will not process the request due to something that is perceived to be a client error.
-E.g. the Content-Type is wrong or parameters are missing.
+   The 400 (Bad Request) status code indicates that the server cannot or will not process the request due to something that is perceived to be a client error, e.g. an invalid Content-Type or missing parameters.

 **403 Forbidden**:

    The 403 (Forbidden) status code indicates that the server understood the request but refuses to authorize it.
-E.g. the provided JWT token is missing or does not have sufficient permissions.
+E.g. the provided JWT is missing or does not have sufficient permissions.

 **404 Not Found**: